Mitsubishi Eclipse Cross: Markets

-Pre-facelift

 Mechanical

 The Mitsubishi Eclipse Cross is currently offered as a petrol, diesel, and PHEV plug-in hybrid depending on the region.
-The petrol engines are a turbocharged 1.5-liter inline four connected to a CVT transmission with 8 simulated gear ratios and a 2.0-liter inline-four connected to a CVT with 6 simulated gear ratios.
+The petrol engines are a turbocharged 1.5-litre inline four connected to a CVT transmission with 8 simulated gear ratios and a 2.0-litre inline-four connected to a CVT with 6 simulated gear ratios.
 A six-speed manual is also available for front-wheel-drive models in some regions.
-Power output for the 4B40 1.5-liter turbo depend on the region of sale.
+Power output for the 4B40 1.5-litre turbo depend on the region of sale.
 Lowest output available is 148 hp, followed by 152 hp and 161 hp.
 Torque remains at 184 ft-lbs (250 Nm) and is produced from 1800 RPM to 3500 RPM.
 It is Mitsubishi's newest in-house engine design and is equipped with dual-port injection and Mitsubishi's MIVEC intake system.
 North American models are equipped with the mid-spec engine as standard while Australian models are powered by the lower 148 hp (110 kW) spec engines.
 The recommended fuel is regular octane, though the manual states premium fuel may be used for increased performance and mileage depending on conditions.
-The 4B11 2.0-liter inline-four and 4B12 2.4-liter inline-four have been in production since 2007, with the 2.0-liter being used as the base engine in some regions, while the 2.4-liter is used as the gasoline counterpart in the PHEV version of the Eclipse Cross.
-The 4N14 2.2-liter inline-four diesel engine comes standard with a traditional eight-speed automatic transmission.
+The 4B11 2.0-litre inline-four and 4B12 2.4-litre inline-four have been in production since 2007, with the 2.0-litre being used as the base engine in some regions, while the 2.4-litre is used as the gasoline counterpart in the PHEV version of the Eclipse Cross.
+The 4N14 2.2-litre inline-four diesel engine comes standard with a traditional eight-speed automatic transmission.
 In the Eclipse Cross it produces 175 hp and 280 ft-lb (380 Nm) of torque.